Robotic Traffic's Effect On Click Fraud

 Why use robots?

 With such high stakes involved, it is only natural that companies seek to stamp out fraudulent clicks.
 Successful identification and the blocking of fraudsters from seeing adverts is huge for a company's bottom line, so these days advertisers actively combat the perpetrators.
-This in turn has lead to an evolution in the tactics of the clickers.
+This, in turn, has to lead to an evolution in the tactics of the clickers.
 One such example is the use of bots to perform the clicks for them.

 More efficient clicks